 Quantifying the direction and magnitude of CO2 flux in estuaries is necessary to constrain the global carbon cycle, yet carbonate systems and CO2 flux in subtropical and urbanized estuaries are not yet fully determined.
 To estimate the CO2 flux for Galveston Bay, a subtropical estuary located in the northwestern Gulf of Mexico proximal to the Houston-Galveston metroplex, monthly cruises were conducted along a transect extending from the Houston ship channel to the mouth of Galveston Bay and Gulf...

-Galveston Bay is a semi-enclosed microtidal estuary located in the nwGOM [42].
-With an average water depth of 3 m and surface area covering 1554 km2, Galveston Bay is the seventh largest estuary in the U.S. and the second largest estuary on the Texas coast [35, 43, 44].
-Galveston Bay receives freshwater from the Trinity River, San Jacinto River, Clear Creek, and smaller bayous and creeks, with the Trinity River providing 70% of the freshwater entering the Bay [35, 45, 43, 44].
-The Bolivar Peninsula and Galveston Island separate Galveston Bay from the GOM, with exchange of water between the Bay and the GOM occurring through Bolivar Roads, i.e., the mouth of the Bay [46, 43].
+Galveston Bay is a semi-enclosed microtidal estuary located in the northwestern Gulf of Mexico (nwGOM) (Montagna et al., 2013).
+With an average water depth of 3 m and a surface area of 1554 km², Galveston Bay is the seventh largest estuary in the U.S. and the second largest on the Texas coast (Bass et al., 2018; Morse et al., 1993; Solis & Powell, 1999).
+The Bay receives freshwater from several rivers, including the Trinity River, San Jacinto River, Clear Creek, and smaller bayous, with the Trinity River contributing 70% of the freshwater (Bass et al., 2018; Dellapenna et al., 2020; Morse et al., 1993).
+The Bay is separated from the Gulf of Mexico (GOM) by the Bolivar Peninsula and Galveston Island, with water exchange occurring through Bolivar Roads, the mouth of the Bay (Glass et al., 2008).

-Monthly cruises were conducted between October 2017 and September 2018 on board the R/V Trident.
-Timing of the study allowed for examination of the factors regulating CO2 flux over the course of a year following Hurricane Harvey in late August of 2017.
-Although the study began more than 45 days (the residence time of the Bay) after Harvey, salinity recovery of the Bay was likely still ongoing in the inner and middle sections of the Bay [47, 48].
+Monthly cruises were conducted aboard the R/V Trident from October 2017 to September 2018 to examine factors regulating CO2 flux over a year following Hurricane Harvey in August 2017.
+Although the study began more than 45 days after the hurricane (the residence time of the Bay), salinity recovery was likely still ongoing in the inner and middle sections of the Bay (Du & Park, 2019; Du et al., 2019).

-To calculate the pCO2 of seawater and air from measurements, the measured mole fraction of CO2 in seawater (xCO2, water) and measured equilibrator barometric pressure and xH2O were first used to calculate xCO2 in dry air (xCO2, air).
-This xCO2, air was then converted to pCO2 of equilibration (pCO2, eq) using measured temperature of equilibration (Teq) and water vapor pressure of equilibration, which was calculated from salinity and Teq according to methods outlined in [51].
-Next, sea surface temperature (SST) and Teq were used to convert pCO2, eq to pCO2, water according to [52].
-For pCO2, air, xCO2, air was converted to pCO2, air using water vapor pressure at SST and salinity, assuming 100% humidity [51].
+To calculate pCO₂ values for seawater and air, the mole fraction of CO₂ in seawater (xCO₂, water) and the equilibrator barometric pressure and xH₂O were first used to calculate the xCO₂ in dry air (xCO₂, air). xCO₂, air was then converted to pCO₂ using measured temperature of equilibration (Teq) and water vapor pressure of equilibration, following methods outlined by Weiss and Price (1980).
+Finally, pCO₂, eq was converted to pCO₂, water using sea surface temperature and Teq, according to methods in Jiang et al. (2008).

-Three National Oceanic and Atmospheric Administration (NOAA) buoys from throughout Galveston Bay [60] provided six-minute interval averages of continuous wind speed data.
-The average wind speed for all three buoys during sampling times was calculated and applied to timing of sampling in Galveston Bay.
-Prior to calculations, wind speeds were converted to a height of 10 m (u10) using the wind profile power law [61],
+Three National Oceanic and Atmospheric Administration (NOAA) buoys from throughout Galveston Bay provided six-minute interval averages of continuous wind speed data (NOAA, 2022).
+The average wind speed for all three buoys during the sampling times was calculated and applied to the sampling period.
+Wind speeds were adjusted to a height of 10 m using the wind profile power law (Hsu et al., 1994):

-where u2 is wind speed at height z2 = 10 m, u1 is the collected wind speed data at height z1, and the exponent P (0.11) around GOM area is extracted by [61].
+Where u2 is the wind speed at height z2 = 10 m, u1 is the wind speed at height z1, and the exponent P (0.11) for the GOM area is based on the work of Hsu et al. (1994).

 Terms of Use